khulnasoft-lab/design.khulnasoft.com/README.md

 GitLab is an open source project and we are very happy to accept community contributions.
 Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.

+## Why is the design system called Pajamas?

+Pajamas is a nod to our fully remote culture.
+In addition, they are comfortable, reliable, and consistent!
+Read more about how we landed on the name Pajamas in the [original issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues/138).